 - The cerfa form n°10070*33 declaring personal belongings for entrance in France, well completed and signed for all your precious goods and vehicle

-You can benefit of a tax exemption on your vehicle if you’re fitting the following requirements:
+You can benefit from a tax exemption on your vehicle if you’re fitting the following requirements:

 - You are fixing your main residence to France